LosicLab/ViralMine/docs/source/index.rst

 :``contig_size_filter``:	Integer value, specifying the smallest contig size to keep when aligning agains the viral references.
 Default size is 100bp (what we have found to work well for HBV).
 :``gt_virus``:	Flag for running contig genotyping, either "hbv","hpv", or "none". **Note** this should ONLY be run if you are trying to genotype HBV or HPV contigs with the included reference databases!
 This will most likely fail or provide useless results for other viruses.
 Default is "hbv", as the expected default reference database is HBV.
 :``sample_id``:	Sample name or sample ID.
 This will be used to name the genotyping outfile.
+:``threshold``:	Fraction of the total viral bitscore for a patient that must be exceeded for a given genotype of HBV/HPV to be included in the list of coinfections in the coinfection output file.
+The default is 0.1 or 10% of the bitscore.
+Will only be used if Genotyping is attempted.

 Output Files